Accurate ROI Calculator

 Enter the “Amount Invested” and the date the investment was made (“Start Date”).
 Enter the total “Amount Returned” and the end date.

-You can change the dates by changing the number of days.
-Enter a negative number of days to adjust the "Start Date".
-Or as you change a date the "Number of Days" will update.
+You can adjust the dates by changing the number of days.
+Enter a negative number to move the “Start Date” earlier.
+As you change either date, the “Number of Days” value will update automatically.

-The results include the percentage gained or loss on the investment as well as the annualized gain or loss also expressed as a percent.
-The annualized return can be used to compare one investment with another investment.
+The results show the percentage gain or loss on the investment, as well as the annualized gain or loss, both expressed as percentages.
+The annualized return allows you to compare one investment to another.

 Mark says: